ThomasAndrasek/The-Obfuscatorinator/proposal.md

 This project will primarily use Java due to code being obfuscated also being written in **Java**.
 This will make it easier understand  the obfuscated code beforehand as we would already be working in that language.
 Overall the plan is to set up the Java Project using eclipse.

+## Graph Construction of Java Projects

+A graph of a Java project will represent the dependence of a Class on another Class.
+Whether that be methods, constructors, variables, interfaces, etc. A node or vertex in the graph will be a Class.
+Edges in the graph will be the dependence of a Class on another Class.
+Edges will be directional, going from one Class to another but not necessarily vice versa.
+The edge will also contain the data pertaining to the dependence.
+So if Class A uses method getID() from class B, then in the graph there will be an edge going from Class A to Class B with the data "Method, getID()."

 ## Team
 | **Name** | **GitHub Handle** | **Email** |
 |:------:|:-------:|:------:|